gitGut01/washed-up-lineage/llm_to_graph/README.md

 5. Create relationships between entities in Neo4j
 6. Apply post-processing steps to enhance the graph
 7. Create indexes for efficient querying

-### Advanced Usage

-You can modify `config.py` to load already extracted jsons.
-You can always change the jsons and rerun the `USE_ALREADY_EXTRACTED = True` to reload the modifeid jsons.

 ## Accessing the Graph